 Incredible makeup and skin care for everyone…

 At LimeLight, we empower people to achieve their goals and dreams and to inspire others to do the same.
 Our family-owned company was founded in 1952 to provide professional makeup to the stage and film industry.
-Now we are expanding our reach to help women everywhere look their best every day with our all natural skincare line and personalized makeup palettes.
+Now we are expanding our reach to help women and men everywhere look their best every day with our all natural skincare line and personalized makeup palettes.

 Be Amazing Every Day with LimeLight!
 Xoxo